Best Radar Detector Reviews

 Best Custom Installed Radar Detectors

-Custom Installed Radar Detectors on my Audi Q5 Dash
+Custom Installed Radar Detectors Alerting to Ka

 Now if you don’t want a radar detector hanging off your windshield so there’s nothing visible to police officers, other drivers, and potential thieves, or you simply prefer a cleaner and more factory look in your cabin, a custom installed radar detector is the way to go.
 These are also necessary if you drive certain higher end luxury cars like a Mercedes, Porsche, Range Rover, or Tesla that has a heated, acoustic, or metallic windshield that interferes with various electronics like GPS receivers, toll passes, or radar detectors.
 If that applies to your vehicle, you’ll definitely want to opt for a custom installed detector down in the grill area instead.

-Best Custom Installed Detectors:
+Best Custom Installed Radar Detector:

 Honorable Mentions: